sarthakagrawal927/dev_learning/databases/cmu/lec-05.md

 ### Page directory vs Page Table
 Page directory: Mapping from pageIDs to pageLocations in database files.
 All changes must be recorded to allow DBMS to find on restart.
-Page Tabke: Mapping from pageIDs to frameIDs (copy of page in buffer pool frames).
-In memore DS, that does not need to be stored on disk.
+Page Table: Mapping from pageIDs to frameIDs (copy of page in buffer pool frames).
+In memory DS, that does not need to be stored on disk.

 ### Allocation Policies
-Global : Make decisions for all active txns, (eg: LRU) Local : Allocate frames to a specific txn without considering the behaviour of concurrent txns.
+Global : Make decisions for all active txns, (eg: LRU) Local : Allocate frames to a specific txn without considering the behavior of concurrent txns.

 ## Buffer Pool Optimizations

 ### Multiple Buffer Pools
 DBMS can have:
-- Multiple Buffer poil instances
+- Multiple Buffer pool instances
 - Per database buffer pool
 - per page-type buffer pool

 Helps reduce latch contention & improve locality.
 Can have different allocation policies for different buffer pools.

 Approach 1: ObjectId
-Embeded object identifier in record Ids and then maintain a maping from objects to specific buttfer pools.
+Embedded object identifier in record Ids and then maintain a mapping from objects to specific buffer pools.
 To get data : we will then need ObjectId to get buffer pool, pageId to get page & then slotNum to get record.

 Approach 2: Hashing